thegirlcoderr/30-Days-of-Code/day12and13/Readme.md

 ### The challenge
  Build A Netflix Landing Page Clone

-This challenge is meant to test my html, Css Grid, Flex, overlays, shadows and Javascript skill.
+This challenge is meant to test my html, Css Grid, Flex, overlays, shadows and Javascript skills.